Percepta-Core/dalinkstone-helm-charts/charts/daytona-region/README.md

    The registry hostname in your image reference must appear in this list.

 2. **Does the role's trust policy reference the right broker?**
-   For SaaS BYOC: `arn:aws:iam::967657494466:role/DaytonaEcrCredentialBroker`.
+   For SaaS CMC/BYOC: `arn:aws:iam::967657494466:role/DaytonaEcrCredentialBroker`.
 Anything else (a user's ARN, an old broker ARN, the account root) will cause every AssumeRole to fail.

 3. **Does the trust policy's `ExternalId` match your org ID?**
    Off-by-one typos here are silent — they look identical in the dashboard.